slsa-framework/slsa-verifier/docs/API-Library.md

 ### Npmjs

-With `VerifyNpmPackageWithSigstoreTufClient`, you can pass in your own Tuf client with custom options.
+With `VerifyNpmPackageWithSigstoreTUFClient`, you can pass in your own TUF client with custom options.
-For example, use the embedded Tuf root with `sigstoreTuf.DefaultOptions().WithForceCache()`.
+For example, use the embedded TUF root with `sigstoreTUF.DefaultOptions().WithForceCache()`.

 Example: